Bill

 AI Summary

-This bill proposes a constitutional amendment to establish term limits for Hawaii state legislators, capping service at a maximum of twelve years across both the house of representatives and senate for terms beginning after the 2026 general election.
-The bill is based on a 2023 Pew Research study showing broad public support for legislative term limits, noting that at least fifteen other states already have similar restrictions.
-Specifically, the amendment would modify Article III, Section 4 of the Hawaii State Constitution to add language preventing any legislator from serving more than twelve years total, whether in the house, senate, or a combination of both chambers.
-The bill includes a grandfather clause that would not disqualify current legislators who have already exceeded the twelve-year limit.
-Voters will be asked to approve this change through a ballot measure that directly asks if legislators should be limited to twelve years of service.
-If approved, the amendment would take effect according to the state constitution's amendment procedures, aiming to address public concerns about career politicians and potential legislative stagnation while preserving the part-time nature of Hawaii's legislature.
+This bill proposes a constitutional amendment to establish term limits for Hawaii state legislators, limiting them to a maximum of twelve years total across the house of representatives and senate, with terms beginning on or after the 2026 general election.
+The bill is based on a 2023 Pew Research study showing widespread public support for legislative term limits and notes that fifteen other states already have similar restrictions.
+The proposed amendment would modify the existing constitutional language to include the twelve-year limitation, while ensuring that legislators who have already served beyond twelve years would not be disqualified.
+The change would apply to both house of representatives members (who serve two-year terms) and senate members (who serve four-year terms), and would require voter approval through a ballot measure.
+The ballot question will specifically ask voters if they support limiting legislators to twelve years of service across both chambers.
+If approved, the amendment would take effect upon compliance with the state constitution's amendment procedures, aiming to address public concerns about career politicians and potential legislative stagnation.

 Committee Categories